kinghacker0/WishFish/README.md

 $ ./copy.sh
 ```

-This information is only for educationla purpose and we are not responsible for any kind of illegal activity done by this tool.
+This information is only for educational purpose and we are not responsible for any kind of illegal activity done by this tool.

                                             Inspired By github.com/thelinuxchoice